MicroEJ/docs/ApplicationDeveloperGuide/UI/Simulation/front-panel-tips.rst

 Take screenshots of the simulated display
 -----------------------------------------

 An alternative is to make a screenshot and zooming with an image viewer/editor.
+For that:

+- Use :ref:`frontpanel_display_screenshot` button (available since UI Pack 14.3.0).
+- Use a screenshot tool.
-For that, use a screenshot tool or programmatically extend the Front Panel with:
+- Programmatically extend the Front Panel with:

 .. code-block:: java